slamb2k/Rightship/README.md

-# Rightship Hack
+# Rightship Hackathon Resources

-# User/Group Generation Scripts
+## User/Group Generation Scripts

 1. Clone/download the repo.
 2. Edit the CSV containing the user details to configure the required user and groups.